arinzedevops/spring-boot-testing/README.md

-## Spring Boot Testing - This works like magic
+## Spring Boot Testing - This works like magic - cool

 This module contains articles about Spring Boot testing